-The Talent Incentive Program (TIP) Grant provides grant assistance to the most financially-needy and educationally-disadvantaged Wisconsin resident students attending colleges and universities in the

-State of Wisconsin.
-A TIP Grant does not have to be paid back.
-First-time freshmen students are nominated for the TIP Grant by the school financial aid offices or by counselors of the Wisconsin Educational Opportunity Programs (WEOP).
-To continue to receive the TIP Grant, students must be enrolled consecutive terms and continue to show financial need.
+The Talent Incentive Program (TIP) Grant provides grant assistance to the most financially-needy and educationally-disadvantaged Wisconsin resident students attending colleges and universities in the State of Wisconsin.
+First-time freshman students are nominated for the TIP Grant by financial aid offices or by counselors of the Wisconsin Educational Opportunity Programs (WEOP) .
+To continue to receive the TIP Grant, students must be enrolled in consecutive terms and show financial need.
 Eligibility cannot exceed ten semesters.
 The maximum TIP award is \$1800 per academic year.